hut34/gitbookWiki/hut34-wallet-api.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="value" type="string" required=true %}
-"100000000", \(note: value is in Wei, nonce is fetched automatically, gas limit is set 21,000.
+"100000000", \(note: value is in Wei, nonce is fetched automatically, gas limit is set to 21,000.
 {% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}